graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2025-04/2025-05-07-motion-prompting-mamba-reasoning-modeling-rewards.md

 This is followed by [Inference-Time Scaling for Generalist Reward Modeling](#inference-time-scaling-for-generalist-reward-modeling), which presents Self-Principled Critique Tuning (SPCT), a method that powers DeepSeek-GRM—a generalist reward model capable of generating adaptive, high-quality rewards and achieving strong performance gains through scalable inference-time compute.
-Finally, [M1](#m1-towards-scalable-test-time-compute-with-mamba-reasoning-models) looks at using a Mambda-based architecture to tackle reasoning problems, as a more computationally-efficient approach when compared to transformers with chains-of-thought.
+Finally, [M1](#m1-towards-scalable-test-time-compute-with-mamba-reasoning-models) looks at using a Mamba-based architecture to tackle reasoning problems, as a more computationally-efficient approach when compared to transformers with chains-of-thought.